 UN Women promotes the adoption of gender-responsive macroeconomic policies in collaboration with the Government of Nigeria and International Financial Institutions (IFIs).
 This includes advocating for progressive tax reforms that take gender considerations into account and advocating for gender-responsive public investment and financing frameworks.
 UN Women works towards the adoption and implementation of international labor standards at the national level, ensuring that these standards are inclusive and promote gender equality.

-In addition to our UN partners (ILO, UNIDO and FAO), UN Women collaborates with women entrepreneurs and business associations, and key government entities, including the Office of Accountant General of the Federation; Bureau of Public Procurement (BPP) (which leads on public procurement); the Small and Medium Enterprise Development Agency (SMEDAN) (supports enterprise development), Legislative assemblies (federal and state) (enabling policies and laws); state governments and local authorities (for infrastructural support); Ministry of Commerce and Trade (federal and state); Bureau of Public Enterprises Abuja Enterprise Agency and Standards Organization of Nigeria (SON).
-UN Women collaborated with the Chartered Institute of Purchasing and Supply (CIPSMN) for capacity building initiatives.
-UN Women collaborates with the Central Bank of Nigeria, Bank of Industry, and their private sector intermediaries on access to financing.
+In addition to our UN partners (ILO, UNIDO and FAO), UN Women collaborates with women entrepreneurs and business associations, and key government entities, including theBureau of Public Procurement (BPP) (which leads on public procurement) at the national level and the Kaduna State Public Procurement Authority and the Lagos State Public Procurement Agency; the Small and Medium Enterprise Development Agency (SMEDAN) (supports enterprise development), Legislative assemblies (federal and state) (enabling policies and laws); state governments and local authorities (for infrastructural support);Abuja Enterprise Agency and Standards Organization of Nigeria (SON).
+UN Women collaborated with African Development Bank, Affirmative Finance Action for Women in Africa (AFAWA), Women Entrepreneurs Finance Initiative (We-fi), Stanbic IBTC, the Chartered Institute of Purchasing and Supply (CIPSMN) and the Central Bank of Nigeria, Bank of Industry, and their private sector intermediaries on access to financing.